ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 objectives:
 - "Use the PARALLEL FOR pragma (or PARALLEL DO)"
 - "Use the PRIVATE clause"
+- "Be able to identify data dependencies"
 keypoints:
 - "The PARALLEL FOR (or PARALLEL DO) pragma makes a loop execute in parallel"
 - "A single variable accessed by different threads can cause wrong results"
 - "The PRIVATE clause makes a copy of a variable for each thread"
 ---

-One of the classic problems in parallel programming is linear algebra, in all of its beauty and complexity.
-We will use a couple of simple problems to see how to execute loops in paralle using OpenMP.
+One of the classic applications of programming is linear algebra, in all of its beauty and complexity.
+We will use a few simple problems to see how to execute loops in parallel using OpenMP.

 ## Multiply an array by a constant